Let's Make Delaware the Healthiest State in the Nation!

 The “A Matter of Balance” program offered by WE CARE Services is designed to help older adults reduce their fear of falling and improve their strength and balance.
 Through education and practical exercises, the program empowers participants to increase their activity levels and maintain independence safely.

-The American Rescue Plan – Homelessness Assistance and Support Services Program (HOME-ARP), administered by the Delaware State Housing Authority, provides targeted support for individuals and families fleeing domestic violence, stalking, or human trafficking.
+The American Rescue Plan – Homelessness Assistance and Support Services Program (HOME-ARP) provides targeted support for individuals and families fleeing domestic violence, stalking, or human trafficking.
 The program aims to help survivors find stability, rebuild their lives, and access the resources needed for long-term safety and independence.

 Delaware’s Safe Routes to School (SRTS) Program, managed by DelDOT, encourages children to walk or bike to school safely by improving infrastructure and promoting safety education.
 The program partners with schools and communities to create safer, more accessible routes, aiming to reduce traffic risks, promote physical activity, and support healthy habits among students.